MicrosoftDocs/sdk-api/sdk-api-src/content/ddrawint/ns-ddrawint-_dd_getdriverstatedata.md

+### -field lpDD

+Points to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff550586">DD_DIRECTDRAW_GLOBAL</a> structure describing the device.

+### -field dwhContext

+Specifies the ID of the context that information is being requested for.

 ### -field lpdwStates

 Points to the Direct3D driver state data to be filled in by the driver.
 If, for example, D3DDEVINFOID_VCACHE is specified in the <b>dwFlags</b> member, the driver points the <b>lpdwStates</b> member to a D3DDEVINFO_VCACHE structure that contains vertex-cache information.